OpenCV 4.11.0-pre

 1. Find the version for your system and download CMake from their release's page

-2. Install the dmg package and launch it from Applications.
+2. Install the .dmg package and launch it from Applications.
 That will give you the UI app of CMake

 3. From the CMake app window, choose menu Tools --> How to Install For Command Line Use.
 Then, follow the instructions from the pop-up there.

-5. Test that it works by running
+5. Test that CMake is installed correctly by running:

 cmake --version